Academic Staff Award

 Final reports from both the student and the MAP supervisor are due in the Dean’s Office on May 1.

-The University of Minnesota Morris offers the Morris Student Administrative Fellows program, in which academic and administrative staff select students to serve as teaching assistants to sponsoring faculty and as interns in offices and programs on campus.
+The University of Minnesota Morris offers the Morris Student Administrative Fellows program, in which academic and administrative staff select students to serve as administrative fellows in offices and programs on campus.
 MSAF students undertake assignments that enhance their intellectual competence, enrich their academic program, or hone their technical skills.

 - The MSAF is available to all students in good academic standing.